Juan Escutia C-56 Wreck & Reef Dive

-The Wreck Name is C- 56 JUAN ESCUTIA, it is a 150 feet long warship purchased from the US NAVY after the Second World War along with 5 others sister ships.
+The Wreck Name is C- 56 JUAN ESCUTIA, it is a 45 meters long warship purchased from the US NAVY after the Second World War along with 5 others sister ships.
 It was sunken in front of Puerto Morelos Town in 1996 as part of an Artificial Reef Program.
 This shipwreck is fully covered in coral and has a great amount of marine life all over it.

 You will see beautiful amazing eagle rays that usually are hanging around in the current among other species like barracudas; big snappers and others that have made this wreck their home.

 The wreck offers penetration possibilities through the engine room and the staterooms.